Tables, bounds and graphics of sizes of complete arcs in the plane $\mathrm{PG}(2,q)$ for all $q\le321007$ and sporadic $q$ in $[323761\ldots430007]$ obtained by an algorithm with fixed order of points (FOP): Introduction. The main results

 In $\mathrm{PG}(2,q)$, complete arcs are obtained by \emph{algebraic constructions} (see \cite[p.\thinspace209]{HirsStor-2001}) with sizes approximately $\frac{1}{3}q$ \cite {abaV83,BDFMP-DM,korG83a,SZ,szoT87a,szoT87b,Voloch90}, $\frac{1}{4}q$ \cite {BDFMP-DM,korG83a,szoT89survey}, $2q^{0.9}$ for $q>7^{10}$ \cite{SZ}, and $ 2.46q^{0.75} \ln q$ for big prime $q$ \cite{Hadnagy}.
 It is noted in \cite[ Sec.~8]{GacsSzonyi} that the smallest size of a complete arc in $ \mathrm{PG}(2,q)$ obtained via algebraic constructions is

 where $c$ is a universal constant \cite[ Sec.\ 3]{szoT89survey}, \cite[ Th.\ 6.8]{szoT93}.

-Thus, there is a substantial gap between the known upper bounds and the lower bounds on $t_{2}(2,q)$, see \eqref{eq1_trivlower}--\eqref{eq1_cq34}.
-The gap is essentially reduced if one consider the lower bound~\eqref{eq1_trivlower} for complete arcs and the upper bound \eqref{eq1_1sat} for 1-saturating sets.
+There is a substantial gap between the known upper bounds and the lower bounds on $t_{2}(2,q)$, see \eqref{eq1_trivlower}--\eqref{eq1_cq34}.
+The gap is reduced if one considers the lower bound~\eqref{eq1_trivlower} for complete arcs and the upper bound \eqref{eq1_1sat} for 1-saturating sets.
 However, though complete arcs are 1-saturating sets, they represent a narrower class of objects.
 Therefore, for complete arcs, one may not use the bound \eqref{eq1_1sat} directly.
 Nevertheless, the common nature of complete arcs and 1-saturating sets allows to hope for upper bounds on $t_{2}(2,q)$ similar to~\eqref{eq1_1sat}.
-The hope is supported by numerous experimental data, see below.
+The hope is supported by numerous experimental data and some probabilistic conjectures, see below.

 In \cite[p.\ 313]{KV}, it is noted (with reference to the work \cite{Blokhuis}) that in a preliminary report of 1989, J.C.
 Fisher obtained by computer search complete arcs in many planes of small orders and conjectured that the average size of a complete arc in $\mathrm{PG}(2,q)$ is about $\sqrt{ 3q\log q}$.